Need Help? Give us a call.

 As a sort of hybrid between a business credit card cash advance and a traditional business loan, a business line of credit allows you as the borrower to draw on an approved amount as you need it.
 That means you could never use it if you don’t want—or, on the other hand, use the entire amount.
 But you only pay interest on what you need, which is what makes it a one-size-fits-many option.

 A business line of credit is fantastic for cash-crunch emergencies, and many entrepreneurs leave one waiting in the wings, so to speak, for just that reason.
-Others depend heavily on them, drawing from them often to help bridge periods when revenue isn’t steady.
+Others depend heavily on them, using them as commercial bridge loans and drawing from them often to help bridge periods when revenue isn’t steady.
 Interest rates are generally less than business credit card APR, and you can be approved for a credit line that’s often higher than what your credit card would offer, too, making a line of credit a more powerful tool.

 Business credit cards are surprisingly powerful tools for low-season financing.
 That especially goes for new business owners.